gagle/node-binary-reader/README.md

 <a name="Reader_isEOF"></a>
 __Reader#isEOF() : Boolean__

 Checks whether the internal cursor has reached the end of the file.
-Subsequent reads returns 0 bytes read.
-This operation is not deferred, it executes immediately.
+Subsequent reads returns 0 bytes.
+This operation is not deferred, it's executed immediately.

-In this example the cursor is moved to the last byte and reads it, so now the cursor is at the end of the file.
+In this example the cursor is moved to the last byte to read it, so now the cursor is at the end of the file.

 ```javascript
 var r = br.open (file)